Deep Learning in Astrophysics: CROSS-CUTTING TECHNIQUES

 \subsection{Large Language Models and Agentic Research}

-While reinforcement learning excels at optimizing well-defined objectives—from telescope scheduling to detector control—many astronomical discoveries emerge from open-ended exploration that resists scalar rewards.
-When astronomers examine anomalous spectra or unexpected correlations, they engage in hypothesis generation and creative reasoning guided by intuition and accumulated knowledge.
-This broader challenge motivates exploration of large language models (LLMs) and their potential for autonomous scientific discovery.
+Although RL excels at optimizing well-defined objectives---from telescope scheduling to detector control---many astronomical discoveries emerge from open-ended exploration that resists scalar rewards.
+When astronomers examine anomalous spectra or unexpected correlations, they engage in functional generation and creative reasoning guided by intuition and accumulated knowledge.
+This broader challenge motivates exploration of LLMs and their potential for autonomous scientific discovery.

+The astronomy community has developed specialized models tailored to our domain.
+Recent efforts demonstrate that open-weight LLMs, when fine-tuned on astronomical literature and data, can achieve recall performance rivaling flagship proprietary models while reducing computational costs \citep{deHaan2025}.
+Although LLMs as scientific copilots raise profound questions about the identity of astronomers \citep{Ting2025b} and education \citep{Ting2025c}, their technical capabilities warrant serious consideration.

-The concept of ``self-driving laboratories,'' now actively explored in materials science \citep{Szymanski2023} and chemistry \citep{Boiko2023}, suggests intriguing possibilities for astronomy.
+The concept of self-driving laboratories, now actively explored in materials science \citep{Szymanski2023} and chemistry \citep{Boiko2023}, suggests possibilities for astronomy.
 These systems mine synthesis procedures from tens of thousands of publications to guide autonomous experimentation.
-The astronomy community has responded by developing specialized models tailored to our domain—recent efforts demonstrate that open-weight large language models, when fine-tuned on astronomical literature and data, can achieve recall performance rivaling flagship proprietary models while drastically reducing computational costs \citep{deHaan2025}.
-While LLMs as scientific co-pilots raise profound questions about the identity of astronomers \citep{Ting2025b} and the nature of scientific practice and education \citep{Ting2025c}, their technical capabilities warrant serious consideration.

-Beyond information retrieval, agentic research represents a more ambitious vision: AI systems that act as autonomous agents, planning, executing, and adapting research strategies without human intervention.
-These agents can serve as ``walkers in hypothesis space,'' navigating territories where no clear reward function exists, pursuing lines of inquiry not because they maximize any predefined metric, but because they open new theoretical possibilities.
+Beyond information retrieval, agentic research represents a more ambitious vision \citep{Wang2025b}: AI systems that act as autonomous agents, planning, executing, and adapting research strategies without human intervention.
+These agents can serve as walkers in functional space, navigating territories where no clear reward function exists and pursuing lines of inquiry not because they maximize any predefined metric but because they open new theoretical possibilities.
 Unlike RL with explicit scalar rewards, these agents employ reflection mechanisms to interpret complex evaluation metrics and identify why approaches succeed or fail, iteratively selecting promising directions, generating hypotheses through learned patterns, and evaluating candidates via simulations or analysis.
 This enables exploration of scientific territories without predefined optimization targets, progressively accumulating strategic knowledge about which approaches work for different observational signatures.